omerfayyaz/omerfayyaz/README.md

 *Full Time Freelancer* *(Jan 2024 – Present)*
 Working as a full time Freelance Engineer on various projects and delivering Full Stack software solutions to clients worldwide.
+Working as a full time Freelance Engineer on various projects and delivering Full Stack software solutions to clients worldwide.

 ### **Senior Software Engineer**
 *Al-Burraq Technologies* *(Feb 2019 – Dec 2023)*